chan2git/tabletop-exercises/it-governance-ltd_scenario-1/README.md

 **Quiz #1: With regards to this scenario, how would you verify that a security incident has occured?
 Select all that applies.**

-[:white_check_mark:] Ask a senior manager to contact Bob to establish more information about details around sending the emails to his team
+:white_check_mark: Ask a senior manager to contact Bob to establish more information about details around sending the emails to his team

-[:white_check_mark:] The IT service desk should speak to the HR team to discover more details regarding the email received
+:white_check_mark: The IT service desk should speak to the HR team to discover more details regarding the email received

-[] Contact senior team as this is not IT’s responsibility
+:x: Contact senior team as this is not IT’s responsibility

-[:white_check_mark:] Review the email itself
+:white_check_mark: Review the email itself

 **Facts gathered from initial triage**